 But what are your options if you have an older without Bluetooth that you want to connect wirelessly to Bluetooth speakers?
 Or if you recently bought a new turntable without Bluetooth capability?

 Is there a way to make regular turntables work with wireless Bluetooth speakers?

 Is there still hope?

-It is possible and easy to convert a non-Bluetooth turntable to a Bluetooth turntable using a Bluetooth transmitter.
+It is possible and easy to convert a non-Bluetooth turntable to a Bluetooth turntable using a Bluetooth 5.0 Transmitter and Receiver.